-It is unclear when power will be restored, local media reported, but the fact that a single fire could leave 3.5 million residents (1.5 million homes and businesses) without electricity demonstrates once again the fragility of aging power grids.
+It is unclear when power will be restored, local media reported, but the fact that a single fire could leave all 3.5 million residents without electricity demonstrates once again the fragility of aging power grids.
 Puerto Rico is a territory of the United States.
-Local media initially reported that all of the island was without power, but then retracted that and said that it was most of the island .

 The fault occurred along a pair of 230,000-volt transmission lines, officials with the electric company said.

 “We are investigating the causes,” said Geraldo Quinones, a press officer for the electric company.

 The company had been seeking funds to replace outdated equipment, local media reported.